 Come walk through its geometric gardens only to land on an architectural marvel that’s jeweled with precious stones and decked up in Islamic motifs.
-Dive deeper into its tattle tales that are capable of taking you to the forgotten times.
-This amazing travel destination may be the enigma of proximity to some.
-For others, it’s that one thing to do in India that you really cannot miss on.
+Moreover, dive deeper into its tattle tales that are capable of taking you to the forgotten times.

 Are you planning a trip to Taj Mahal too?
 Then, here is your ultimate travel guide that will be your one true companion.
 So, give it a read already!

-History has it that it was a great deal to built a structure so grand and so big at that time.
-The estimated cost of the Taj Mahal was about 25 million then.
+History has it, it was a great deal to built a structure so grand and so big at that time.
+In fact, the estimated cost of the Taj Mahal was about 25 million then.
 Moreover, more than 20,000 artisans worked night and day to erect this structure.
-These numbers not only include artisans from the empire but many workmen from Iran as well.
+And, these numbers not only include artisans from the empire but many workmen from Iran as well.
 Whoa!
 That’s a dedicated husband right there!